-Option A Optio on B Optio n C Academic or professional qualifications Degree 28 in the designated fields 29 ; other degree 28 (with passes in at least two courses in the designated fields 29); or professional qualifications 30 Other degree passes in two the designate o courses in Attained Leveither English Chinese as Mathematic: HKDSE or equivalent 31 sh or well as in Relevant industry experience At least 2 years over past 5 years At least 2 years over past 5 years RIQ 32 or Extra CPT 33 Obtained relevant RIQ or completed relevant Extra CPT Completed relevant Extra CPT Obtained relevant RIQ LRP 34 Pass Pass Pass
+Option A Optio on B Optio on C Academic or professional qualifications Degree in the designated fields ; other degree (with passes in at least two courses in the designated fields ); or professional qualifications Other degree passes in two the designate o courses in Attained Lev either Englis Chinese as Mathematic HKDSE or equivalent sh or well as in s in the Relevant industry experience At least 2 years over past 5 years At least 2 years over past 5 years - RIQ or Extra CPT Obtained relevant RIQ or completed relevant Extra CPT Completed relevant Extra CPT Obtained relevant RIQ LRP Pass Pa SS Pas SS

-28 If an applicant who is a degree holder has attained a post-graduate diploma or certificate which is (a) issued by a university or other similar tertiary institution in Hong Kong or elsewhere; or (b) recognised as Level 6 or above under the Qualifications Framework in Hong Kong, then the post-graduate diploma or certificate will also be taken into account in assessing the applicant's competence.
+&lt;sup>28 If an applicant who is a degree holder has attained a post-graduate diploma or certificate which is (a) issued by a university or other similar tertiary institution in Hong Kong or elsewhere; or (b) recognised as Level 6 or above under the Qualifications Framework in Hong Kong, then the post-graduate diploma or certificate will also be taken into account in assessing the applicant's competence.
 For further details about the Qualifications Framework in Hong Kong, please visit www.hkqf.gov.hk.
-29 "Designated fields" refer to accounting, business administration, economics, finance and law.
+"Designated fields" refer to accounting, business administration, economics, finance and law.

-30 Internationally-recognised professional qualifications in law, accounting or finance.
+&lt;sup>30 Internationally-recognised professional qualifications in law, accounting or finance.
 Internationally-recognised professional qualifications in finance include Chartered Financial Analyst (CFA), Certified International Investment Analyst (CIIA) and Certified Financial Planner (CFP).

-31 The SFC also recognises (a) the attainment of grade E or above in either English or Chinese as well as in Mathematics in the HKCEE and (b) passes in the same subjects in other high school public examinations (such as university entry examinations) in Hong Kong or elsewhere as equivalent to HKDSE.
+&lt;sup>31 The SFC also recognises (a) the attainment of grade E or above in either English or Chinese as well as in Mathematics in the HKCEE and (b) passes in the same subjects in other high school public examinations (such as university entry examinations) in Hong Kong or elsewhere as equivalent to HKDSE.

-32 See paragraph 4.3.2.

-33 "Extra CPT" means that the individual must complete five CPT hours for each RA he or she applies for, which is a one-off requirement.
+&lt;sup>33 "Extra CPT" means that the individual must complete five CPT hours for each RA he or she applies for, which is a one-off requirement.
 The additional CPT hours should be taken within six months preceding the submission of the application.

-34 See paragraph 4.3.3.
+See paragraph 4.3.3.

-- 4313 For an individual who does not possess the academic or professional qualifications set out in paragraph 4.3.1.2 but has been a licensee before 1 January 2022, the SFC will consider his or her application if he or she has: - acquired either: (a) - at least five years of relevant industry experience in the RA concerned over the past eight years; or - (ii) at least two years of relevant industry experience in the RA concerned over the past five years and obtained the relevant RIQ: and - (b) met the LRP requirements set out in paragraph 4.3.3. - 4.3.1.4 For an LR who intends to engage in discretionary account services under RA 3, he or she: - (a) must have attained the minimum academic qualification of Level 2 in either English or Chinese as well as in Mathematics in the HKDSE or equivalent; and - has to obtain three more years of direct foreign exchange trading (b) experience in the inter-bank foreign exchange market or currency futures market, or its equivalent, over the past six years.
+- 4.3.1.3 For an individual who does not possess the academic or professional qualifications set out in paragraph 4.3.1.2 but has been a licensee before 1 January 2022, the SFC will consider his or her application if he or she has: - (a) acquired either: - (i) at least five years of relevant industry experience in the RA concerned over the past eight years; or - (ii) at least two years of relevant industry experience in the RA concerned over the past five years and obtained the relevant RIQ; and - (b) met the LRP requirements set out in paragraph 4.3.3. - 4.3.1.4 For an LR who intends to engage in discretionary account services under RA 3, he or she: - (a) must have attained the minimum academic qualification of Level 2 in either English or Chinese as well as in Mathematics in the HKDSE or equivalent; and - (b) has to obtain three more years of direct foreign exchange trading experience in the inter-bank foreign exchange market or currency futures market, or its equivalent, over the past six years.